Skip to content

 Resources for Community-led Housing

 UK Cohousing Network is a membership organisation.
-It's mission is to enable communities to use the cohousing principles to create better places to live.
+Its mission is to enable communities to use the cohousing principles to create better places to live.
 This is done by reducing isolation and loneliness, and by sharing facilities and services reduce living costs.
 Their primary focus is to find ways to make cohousing more accessible.
 They also help to shape the policy and public funding environment to achieve this goal.

 Rural Housing Enabler